schienstockd/cecelia/README.md

 ## Installation

-**This package currently only works on Unix systems.** We have a Docker version to support other systems if necessary, so do open an issue if that is needed.
+**This package currently only works on Unix systems.** We have a Docker version to support other systems if necessary, so do open an `issue` if that is needed and we will help you setting it up.

+We designed `cecelia` to also process jobs on the `HPC` (High Performance Computing) system.
+We currently only support `Slurm` as a scheduler.
+If you want to set this up on your system - please open an `issue` and we will get you started.

-You can install the development version of cecelia like so:
+You can install the development version of `cecelia` like so:

 ``` r
 if (!require("remotes", quietly = TRUE))